 - 1 9-inch deep-dish pie crust baked

-- Add Strawberry Jello to the glaze and stir to combine.
+- Add the strawberry Jello mix to the glaze and stir to combine.

 - Make the pie more like Shoney’s by piling the strawberries up very tall into the pie shell